fioprotocol/fips/fip-3.md

 ## Implementation
-* Add new API end point for cancel_fio_request --modify chain_api_plugin to add new endpoint, modify chain_plugin.cpp and hpp to add new params and code.
+* Add new API end point for cancel_fio_request
+* Modify chain_api_plugin to add new endpoint, modify chain_plugin.cpp and hpp to add new params and code.
 Add new status for cancelled to fio.request.obt.hpp.
 Add new action to fio.request.obt.cpp and fio.request.obt.abi. defined and add a new fee to the system, this fee will be the same cost as reject. dev test api endpoint and push action and resolve all issues (2 days)
+* Add new API end point for get cancelled requests
+* Modify chain_api_plugin to add new endpoint, modify chain_plugin.cpp and hpp to add new params and code for the fetching of domains.  dev test and resolve all issues (1 day)
+* Add new check for cancelled request and error message
+* Modify fio.request.obt.cpp sendobt action, add new error into processing of request id, dev test and resolve all issues.
+(4 hours)